Greg36/Surface/README.md

 ## Development

-To start developing install NPM dependencies and start watching files:
+To start developing install NPM dependencies and start watching files for changes:

 ```
 yarn install
-yarn start
+yarn run watch
 ```

-If you are using sub-directory to host this site i.e. `http://localhost/supertheme` change  `proxyUrl` in `config.json` file to just `http://localhost:3000` including the port number.
+#### Exporting
+When theme is ready to be exported for production run `yarn run build` - this will lint all files for style errors, build and minify them, generate POT translation file and copy **only** the required files to a new directory inside the theme.

 ## Testing

 All major test cases are covered:

-* **JS unit** tests - Chai, Sinon, Mocha testing stack running on Karma with Chrome and Firefox headless setup by default,
+* **JS unit** tests - Chai, Sinon and Mocha testing stack running on Karma with Chrome and Firefox headless setup by default,
 * **PHP unit** tests - Codeception unit suit powered by [PHPUnit](https://phpunit.de/),
 * **Integration** tests - Codeception wpunit suit that implements [WP Core automated suite](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/) of helpful fixtures and factories,
 * **Functional** tests - Codeception functional suit that emulates and process requests without need to run a web server,
-* **Acceptance** tests - Codeception acceptance suit tests with non-javascript browser (WebDriver solution can easily be configured),
+* **Acceptance** tests - Codeception acceptance suit tests using [PhpBrowser](https://codeception.com/docs/modules/PhpBrowser) (WebDriver solution can easily be configured to support JavaScript),
 * **Visual regression** tests - BackstopJS framework for automatic comparision of DOM elements screenshots.

 ### Codeception

-You can learn how to use Codeception for WordPress in [the official guide](http://codeception.com/for/wordpress).
+You can learn how to use Codeception for WordPress in [the official guide](https://codeception.com/for/wordpress).

 #### Setup

-To install Codeception with [wp-browser](https://github.com/lucatume/wp-browser) extension use [Composer](https://getcomposer.org/), the wp-browser package already contains Codeception so we install just one dependency:
+To setup Codeception use [Composer](https://getcomposer.org/):

 ```
 composer install
 ```

-Before using Codeception you need to update its settings.
-For default setup update variables in `tests/php/env.yml` file.
-For option `DB_Test_Name` create new empty database, it will be cleared between tests so **don't use** the one running WordPress.
+Codeception's main config file is located in `tests/php/.env.testing`.
+Testing suits require database access, **DO NOT** provide your current WordPress database name in this config as it is **erased** and rebuild between tests.
+It is proffered to have two separate databases setup in `TEST_SITE_DB_NAME` and `TEST_DB_NAME` respectively.

-Functional and acceptance tests requires WordPress [database dump](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html) file to run.
+Functional and acceptance tests will use a [database dump](https://codeception.com/docs/modules/Db#sql-data-dump) file as a WordPress site data to be testet against.
 Place it in `tmp/_data/dump.sql`.

-Check [wp-browser documentation](https://github.com/lucatume/wp-browser#modules) for more in-depth info on setup and configuration.
+Check [wp-browser documentation](https://wpbrowser.wptestkit.dev/) for more in-depth info on setup and configuration.

 ### JavaScript testing

-Karma setup works without any configuration, only requirements are Firefox version 56 or above and Chrome version 59 or above.
+Karma setup works without any configuration, only requirements are Firefox version 56 or above and Chrome version 59 or above installed.

-To run Karma tests:
+To run tests:

 ```
 yarn run test